 Public Advisory Committee

-Millar Western’s PAC is composed of representatives of stakeholder groups including towns and counties, recreational organizations, other industrial forest users, contractors, aboriginal communities and area residents.
+Millar Western’s PAC is composed of representatives of stakeholder groups including towns and counties, recreational organizations, other industrial forest users, contractors, and area residents.
 As well as monitoring the company’s environmental performance, the group advises on forest management issues, reviews operating plans, and discusses a wide range of topics related to our forest and manufacturing operations.
 Click here to view a list of the committee members

 Environmental co-stewardship committee

-In 2004, Millar Western signed the Forestry and Economic Development Agreement (FEDA) with the Alexis Nakota Sioux Nation.
+In 2004, Millar Western signed a Forestry and Economic Development Agreement (FEDA) with the Alexis Nakota Sioux Nation.
 Four years in the making, FEDA formalized and expanded upon past efforts by Millar Western and the Alexis Nation to work together in the responsible development of forest resources in areas where the parties have shared usage rights and traditional ties.
 In 2009, the agreement was renewed for a further 10-year period.
 A key feature of the Alexis/Millar Western FEDA was the creation of the Environmental Co-Stewardship Committee, established to foster ongoing dialogue on issues including land use; forest management; and training, contracting and employment opportunities.
 The ECSC also disburses awards, funded by the company, under the Alexis/Millar Western Scholarship Program.